usepolvo/usepolvo-docs/src/guide/core-concepts/authentication.md

 # Authentication

-Authentication is a crucial aspect of API integration, and usepolvo simplifies this process by providing a unified approach to handling authentication across different services.
+Authentication is a crucial aspect of API integration, and polvo simplifies this process by providing a unified approach to handling authentication across different services.

 ## Supported Authentication Methods

-usepolvo supports various authentication methods, including:
+polvo supports various authentication methods, including:

 - API Keys
 - OAuth 2.0
 - JWT (JSON Web Tokens)

-## How Authentication Works in usepolvo
+## How Authentication Works in polvo

 1. **Initial Setup**: You provide your authentication credentials when initializing the client for a specific service.
-2. **Automatic Handling**: usepolvo automatically handles the authentication process for each API request.
+2. **Automatic Handling**: polvo automatically handles the authentication process for each API request.
-3. **Token Refresh**: For OAuth 2.0, usepolvo manages token refresh automatically when necessary.
+3. **Token Refresh**: For OAuth 2.0, polvo manages token refresh automatically when necessary.

 ## Example: Stripe Authentication